-Lauren Gibbs is a graduate of San Diego State University where she earned her Bachelor's of Fine Arts in Dance in 2010.
-After graduating she moved from California to New York to further explore dance.
-There she performed under the direction of Kendra Portier in Dance New Amsterdam's Performance Project 2011.
-While in New York, she also practiced with Dana Ruttenburg and Shen Wei Dance Arts.
-In 2012, she reclaimed her dancing roots in San Diego performing in San Diego Dance Theater's Trolley Dances under the direction of Joseph Alter.
+LAUREN GIBBS graduated with a Bachelor's of Fine Arts in Dance from San Diego State University in 2010.
+After graduating she moved to New York where she practiced and performed under the direction of Kendra Portier, Dana Ruttenburg and Shen Wei Dance Arts.
+In 2012, she reclaimed her dancing roots in San Diego performing for The PGK Dance Project and San Diego Dance Theater's Trolley Dances.
 She has also practiced with companies such as Doug Varone and Dancers and Joe Goode Performance Group.
-Along with dancing for LCPD, Lauren is dancing for Liz Sexe Dance Company in her second year.
-Her experience stems from competitive gymnastics and modern, jazz, ballet and hip-hop dance.
-Lauren is thrilled to be a new resident of Madison and to have the opportunity to perform with LCPD!
+Along with dancing for LCPD, Lauren has danced for Liz Sexe Dance Company in Madison.
+Her latest accomplishment includes earning a BA in Mathematics and Teaching License through Western Governors University.
+Her experience stems from competitive gymnastics, modern, jazz, ballet and hip-hop dance.
+Lauren loves Madison and is thrilled to be a part of LCPD!

 Douglas Rosenberg (director/visual artist) has shown his work in video and video installation both in the United States and internationally in museums, galleries, on public television, and in festivals around the world.
 He has received numerous grants and awards including an NEA Dance/Film/Video grant (with choreographer June Watanabe), an NEA/Southeast Media Fellowship, two Zellerbach Foundation grants, a Painted Bride Art Center New Forms Grant (co-recipient with Li Chiao-Ping), a Wisconsin Arts Board Fellowship, an IZZIE award for his work with Ellen Bromberg and John Henry on "Singing Myself A Lullaby," and a fellowship from The Project on Death in America for another project with Ms. Bromberg.
 His video dance, "My Grandfather Dances" with Anna Halprin, was awarded the Director's Prize at the Jewish Video Festival, Judah Magnes Museum, in Berkeley.
 He has been an artist in residence at The Institute for Studies in the Arts, Bates Dance Festival, and the International Festival of Video Dance in Buenos Aires, Argentina.
 His writing on dance for the camera has been published in journals including LEONARDO.
 Recent shows include Dance on Camera Festival, New York; Video Festival Riccione Teatro Televisione, Riccione, Italy; The Contemporary Art Museum in Buenos Aires; The New Museum of Contemporary Art, NY; and Mostra de Vídeo Dansa de Barcelona, Spain.
 He was the director of the American Dance Festival's video archival program for over a decade and continues to direct ADF's Dancing for the Camera Festival.